geospatialem/conferences/2015/2015NACIS.md

 ## *Open Web Mapping Technologies: How do we Teach this Stuff?*, Carl Sack

 ### **_Lots of great projects emerged, but so did the LARGE struggles, especially with D3._**
-### "The more you know the more you know you need to know."
+### "The more you know, the more you know you need to know."

 ### Desired outcomes:
 1. Ability to create [animated] thematic slippy maps using Leaflet.